 Instead of downgrading to an older, insecure version of Firefox and changing your update settings, you should consider these alternatives:

 Install Firefox Extended Support Release.
-Firefox Extended Support Release (ESR) is an official version of Firefox developed for large organizations like universities and businesses, but it can also be used for personal computers.
-Firefox ESR does not come with the latest features but it has the latest security and stability fixes.
+Firefox Extended Support Release (ESR) is an official version of Firefox developed for large organizations such as universities and businesses, but it can also be used for personal computers.
+Firefox ESR does not come with the latest features, but it does have the latest security and stability fixes.
 For more information, see the article Switch to Firefox Extended Support Release (ESR) for personal use.